HUAFOR/GaitCTCG/README.md

 # GaitCTCG
-the soure code will be available soon!
+The soure code of GaitCTCG will be available soon!